ReneKrewinkel/educom-ecopowrrr-1686651962/README.md

     1. The app communicates with the backend via an API interface
     2. The app sends the customer's personal information (bank detail, zip code, and house number)
     3. [Named Link](https://postcode.tech/ "Postcode API") is used to collect the address and geo information
-    4. If the meter(how much he has already consumed) is included in the request, that is also processed by the backend
+    4. If the meter (yield/surplus) is included in the request, that is also processed by the backend

 2. Once the new customer is connected, message is send from the backend to the customer's device saying the application status is activated